-The accounting and auditing firms operating in Cambodia are governed by Law on Accounting and Auditing, effective on 11 April 2016.
+The accounting and auditing firms operating in Cambodia are governed by the Law on Accounting and Auditing, effective on 11 April 2016.

 To legally offer accounting and auditing services in Cambodia, the firm is required to become a firm member of Kampuchea Institute of Certified Public Accountants and Auditors (KICPAA) and obtain a license from Accounting and Auditing Regulator (ACAR).